 Greek Life staff and the Orientation Advisory Committee strives to ensure that NMO is a healthy process and that new members have a positive experience as they transition into their new organization.
 NMO is a time for building friendships, learning the values of the organization, developing as an individual, and giving back to the community.
 The purpose of Greek Life is to foster brotherhood and sisterhood, respect, leadership, personal development, academic excellence, and philanthropic endeavors.
 Creating a power dynamic between new members and older members is antithetical to this purpose.

-If you are being hazed, or know someone that is being hazed, please call Fraternity and Sorority staff at 210-999-7547 or e-mail Jeremy Allen, coordinator for Fraternity and Sorority Life.
+If you are being hazed, or know someone that is being hazed, please call Fraternity and Sorority staff at 210-999-7547 or e-mail Jeremy Allen, Assistant Director, Student Involvement.